Odyflame/Raywenderlich-AppleDevelop/README.md

 # 🖥 Apple Developer, WWDC Sessions

 here is the Study List with Apple Developer

+## WWDC Sessions
 Title  | Completed | Date | Remarks
 :----:|:----------:|:-----:|:-----:|
 [Building Widgets Using WidgetKit and SwiftUI](https://developer.apple.com/documentation/widgetkit/building_widgets_using_widgetkit_and_swiftui) | In Progress | 2021.01.23 ~ | SwiftUI was updated continuously, and grammar changed frequently, so we decided to postpone it a little and restart it. |